SESoc/constitution/constitution.md

 ### 4.3 General Council

-The General council consists of the executive council listed above as well as two social reps, three in the case of a 1A or 1B class.
+The General council consists of the on-term executive council listed above as well as two social reps per class currently on-term, three in the case of a 1A or 1B class.
 The social reps will be elected as outlined in 6.2; their terms will last one academic term, unless removed for any reason as listed under 7.0.

 ## 5.0 Meetings